cryptodread/specter-desktop-wrapper/README.md

 ```
 embassy-cli auth login
 #Enter your embassy password then run:
-embassy-cli package install /path/to/hello-world.s9pk
+embassy-cli package install /path/to/loop.s9pk
 ```
 ## Verify Install

-Go to your Embassy Services page, select Hello World and start the service.
+Go to your Embassy Services page, select Loop and start the service.

 #Done